xpaszekx/vocabulary-training-app/README.md

 # vocabulary-training-app
 vocabulary training app for personal use.

-## words manamagement
+## vocabulary management
 - section for adding words with appropriate categories
 - deleting words, categories

+## viewing dictionaries
+- allows user to view the whole language dictionary or a chosen category

 ## training part

-- aims to speed up the learning process, card-like
+- implemented to study cards

 ## testing part

-- implements card-like testing solution
+- implements a testing solution using cards
 - relative score, option to choose from a given category

-## listed categories
-- implements dictionary-like viewing